gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ### Lecture 81: Typescript, ES6 and transpiled languages

 **Transpile**: convert the syntax of one programming language to another.
-In this case languages don't really ever run anywhere, but instead are processed by 'transpilers' that generate Javascript.
+In this case, languages don't ever run anywhere, but instead are processed by 'transpilers' that generate Javascript.

 [Typescript](http://www.typescriptlang.org/) by Microsoft is quite popular.
 It provides types for variables! i.e. message: string.
 It also uses class and constructors.

 [Traceur](https://github.com/google/traceur-compiler) by Google is also another popular ES6 library.

-A lot of teams with long term Javascript projects are using these tools, so that they can write ES6 code (future proof) and at the same time be compatible with the current browsers.
+A lot of teams with long-term Javascript projects are using these tools so that they can write ES6 code (future proof) and at the same time be compatible with the current browsers.

 As a personal opinion, I've heard of [BabelJs](https://babeljs.io/) more than any of the previous libraries.
 [Some people](http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/) recommend Babel over Traceur if support for JSX is a requirement or if the resulting code quality is also important to you over function.